 The steps for the Script Mode are slightly different.
 Once you choose the “Script” Mode, you click “Next”.

 You must now enter the name for the local instance (Azure DevOps) and the remote instance (Github).
-Give names that are meaningful.
-A name by combining both the local instance short name and remote instance short name is automatically generated.
+Give meaningful names so that you will remember what the connection is for.
+The system will generate a name by combining both the local instance short name and the remote instance short name.
 You can choose to keep it as it is or change it if you want.
 Enter a description to identify what the connection has been established for and click “Next”.

 After a brief pause, our connection is created and an invitation code is generated.
 We need to copy that and paste it somewhere safe.
 We’ll use it to accept the connection on our GitHub node.